dywisor/roverlay/doc/rst/usage.rst

    data in an associative array ('DESCRIPTION field' -> 'data')

 #.
 Call `dependency resolution`_

 #.
+If dependency resolution was successful and any *selfdeps* found
+   (dependencies on other packages): *pause* ebuild creation for *p* until it has been verified whether these dependencies are satisfiable.
+   This is necessary because dependency resolution does not know whether a resolved dependency is actually valid.
+To realize this, *roverlay* collects paused ebuild creation jobs after processing all packages, performs *selfdep validation* and then continues ebuild creation.

+#.
 If dependency resolution was successful, dependency ebuild variables are
    created (*DEPEND*, *RDEPEND* and *R_SUGGESTS*, also *IUSE*, *MISSINGDEPS*).